barsimark/route_planner_HU/README.md

 This is my first big project in C as my homework for Programing 1 class.

-The application is uses a reduced format of Hungary's road network.
+The application uses a reduced format of Hungary's road network.
 It's able to plan a route between two points with unlimited number of middle points.
 The GUI used in the program is the SDL library.